 - When you have finished looking through your photos, tap Empty Trash.

-When and how to use iPhone burst mode
+When and how to use burst mode on iPhone

 Now that you know how to use burst mode on your iPhone, let’s talk about the best ways to use it to take better photos.
 It’s wise to be selective with your use of photo bursts.
 Otherwise, you’ll have thousands of duplicate photos on your phone that you’ll need to get rid of later on.
 Instead, use burst mode in situations where it will help you get better images.
 Here are some ideas.